Sub Coulomb barrier d+$^{208}$Pb scattering in the time-dependent basis function approach: Acknowledgments

 \section{Acknowledgments}

 We acknowledge helpful discussions with Andrey Shirokov, Pieter Maris, Antonio M. Moro, Gerhard Baur, Zhigang Xiao, Li Ou, William Lynch and Betty Tsang.
 This work was supported in part by the US Department of Energy (DOE) under Grant Nos.
 DE-FG02-87ER40371 and DE-SC00018223.
 A portion of the computational resources were provided by the National Energy Research Scientific Computing Center (NERSC), which is supported by the US DOE Office of Science.
-Xingbo Zhao was supported by new faculty startup funding from the Institute of Modern Physics, Chinese Academy of Sciences.
+Xingbo Zhao was supported by new faculty startup funding from the Institute of Modern Physics, Chinese Academy of Sciences, by Key Research Program of Frontier Sciences, CAS, Grant No. ZDBS-LY-7020 and by the Funds for Creative Research Groups of Gansu Province, China, Grant No. 20JR10RA067.
 Peng Yin and Wei Zuo were supported by the National Natural Science Foundation of China (Grant Nos.
-11435014, 11705240, 11975282) and the 973 Program of China (Grant No. 2013CB834405).
+11975282, 11705240, 11435014), the Strategic Priority Research Program of Chinese Academy of Sciences, Grant No. XDB34000000 and the Key Research Program of the Chinese Academy of Sciences (Grant No. XDPB15).
 This work was also partially supported by the CUSTIPEN (China-U.S. Theory Institute for Physics with Exotic Nuclei) funded by the U.S. Department of Energy, office of Science under Grant No. DE-SC0009971.